A Microscopic Derivation of the Time-Dependent Hartree-Fock Equation with Coulomb Two-Body Interaction: Slater determinants

-Thus, Slater determinants determine quasi-free states by their reduced $p$-particle marginals.
-The normalisation $\frac{p!}{N^p} \binom{N}{p}$ differs slightly from the usual normalisation $1$ of quasi-free states, but in the limit $N \to \infty$ this difference vanishes.
-Note also that
+In other words, Slater determinants determine quasi-free states by their $p$-particle marginals.
+The normalization $\frac{p!}{N^p} \binom{N}{p}$ differs slightly from the usual normalization $1$ of quasi-free states, but in the limit $N \to \infty$ this difference vanishes.
+Recalling \eqref{second quantization on n-particle space}, we see from \eqref{relation between marginals} that